 Size of the program

-The size of the program plays a huge role in how much does rehab cost and how much does a drug addiction cost.
-When you’re looking at how much do rehab facilities cost, you should consider the size of the program as well as its amenities and level of care.
+The size of the program plays a huge role in how much rehab costs and how much does a drug addiction cost.
+When you’re looking at how much rehab facilities cost, you should consider the size of the program as well as its amenities and level of care.